jdevfullstack-tutorials/display-resolution-review/README.md

 eyesight.
 4k resolution actually does not answer that so even Mac can be scaled.

+Also, some other external 24-Inch monitor is already curved.
+This actually has no benefit for this size.

 ## iMac 21.5-Inch 4k Retina Display
 If you have 20/20 eyesight, then, you'll find this 4k Retina Display an